-When I read a typical article outlining the pros and cons of contracting via different business structures, the umbrella option is usually labelled as ‘hassle free’, whereas the limited company path is the ‘tax efficient route’ (albeit with some ‘hassle’ involved).
+In guides which outline the pros and cons of contracting via different business structures, the umbrella option is usually labelled as ‘hassle-free’, whereas the limited company path is the ‘tax-efficient route’ (albeit with some ‘hassle’ involved).

-I’ve run my own one-man companies for the past 15 years, so I’ve seen pretty much all the paperwork, and many of the problems you may encounter as the director of a small company.
+I’ve run my own limited companies for the past 20 years, so I’ve seen all the paperwork, and have experienced many of the typical problems you may encounter as the director of a small company.

 Running your company

 In terms of every day, and annual tasks, the main ones include:

 1. Submitting your Confirmation Statement to Companies House.

 The Confirmation Statement provides the registrar of companies with an update to the basic information it holds about your company (e.g. change of address/company personnel/share capital).

 Simple to complete (typically by your accountant), the main thing you need to watch out for is submitting it before the deadline (typically one month after the anniversary of your company incorporation date).